About Marketing & Digital Presence Grants

 Featured Programs

-The CRC Grants Program provides funding to establish and operate Cooperative Research Centres that bring together researchers, industry, and other partners to conduct collaborative research.
-The program supports multiple active CRCs across various sectors including digital health, agriculture, manufacturing, energy, and environmental sustainability, with funding terms typically spanning 10 years.
+Highest value firstThe CRC Grants Program funds collaborative research centres that bring together researchers, industry, and other partners to conduct research and development.
+The program supports multiple active CRCs across various sectors including digital health, agriculture, manufacturing, energy, and environmental solutions, with funding terms typically spanning 10 years.

 The Australian Government is granting up to $8 million to the Australian Tourism Industry Council (ATIC) over 4 years to enhance the Quality Tourism Framework (QTF), an online tourism accreditation program.
 The grant supports small and medium-sized tourism businesses through online training, quality assurance, product development, digital distribution, and market development to improve capability and create high-quality, internationally competitive tourism products.